 A realistic capitalist who dreamed of becoming a musician

-At the same time, I volunteered at an NGO in China, providing marketing strategy consulting service to other small NGOs.
+In addition, I volunteered at an NGO in China, where I provided marketing strategy consulting services to other small NGOs.

 My LinkedIn: Theia (Qiuyue) Zhang

 I take photos of city, nature, and life in general.
 I share photos at my Instagram.

 As you can see in this blog, I write.

 I mostly write about books that I read, observations and reflections of life and work, and any other things that I’m curious about.